awesome231/Discord-Channel-Indexer/README.md

 Script will die when theres no more messages, it will stay open When script finished it prints a total message count and the path to the file

+THIS SCRIPT DOES NOT STEAL ANY INFORMATION!! **MAKE IT A HABIT TO CHECK CODE BEFORE RUNNING IT!!**

 ⚠ USING THIS IS A VIOLATION AGAINST DISCORD'S TERMS OF SERVICE USE AT YOUR OWN RISK!!!!!! ⚠ (alt)